DataDog/dd-sdk-swift-testing/README.md

 ## Using OpenTelemetry (only for Swift)

-Datadog swift testing framework uses [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-swift) as the tracing technology under the hood.
+The Datadog Swift testing framework uses [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-swift) as the tracing technology under the hood.
 You can access the OpenTelemetry tracer using `DDInstrumentationControl.openTelemetryTracer` and can use any OpenTelemetry api.
-For example, for adding a tag/attribute
+For example, for adding a tag/attribute:

 ```swift
 import DatadogSDKTesting